trsong/trsong.github.io/_posts/2020-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Oct 28, 2020 \[Hard\] Execlusive Product
+---
+> **Question:**  Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+>
+> For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
+If our input was [3, 2, 1], the expected output would be [2, 3, 6].
+>
+> Follow-up: what if you can't use division?

 ### Oct 27, 2020 \[Medium\] Interleave Stacks
 ---
 > **Question:** Given a stack of N elements, interleave the first half of the stack with the second half reversed using only one other queue.
 This should be done in-place.